How Trump’s history of election lies could finally catch up with him

 Did he believe the “truth” of his claims?
 And how often was he told, by both his advisers and White House officials, that he was wrong?

-These are questions that prosecutors are likely considering as US Department of Justice special counsel Jack Smith and his team weigh another federal indictment against the former president, but they won’t need to establish that he was aware that he was spreading misinformation to charge him for a range of potential election-related crimes.
+These are questions that prosecutors are likely considering as US Department of Justice special counsel Jack Smith and his team prosecute the former president, but they won’t need to establish that he was aware that he was spreading misinformation to charge him for crimes allegedly committed to throw out millions of Americans’ votes and remain in power.

 Years of evidence, however, suggests that he knew what he was saying was false, or that he should have known he was not telling the truth, when he waged his assault on an election he lost to Joe Biden.

-Note: This story was first published on 27 July and has been updated with developments